Tuesday, August 29, 2006

 Mind control techniques can be used for political purposes.
 The goal of mind controllers today is to induce the targeted persons or groups to act against his or her own convictions and best interests.
 Zombified individuals can even be programmed to murder and remember nothing of their crime afterward.
 Alarming examples of this phenomenon can be found in the U.S.

-electronic stimulation of the brain (ESB) has been secretly used to control people targeted without their knowledge or consent.
+This “silent war” is being conducted against unknowing civilians and soldiers by military and intelligence agencies.
+Since 1980, electronic stimulation of the brain (ESB) has been secretly used to control people targeted without their knowledge or consent.
 All international human rights agreements forbid non consensual manipulation of human beings — even in prisons, not to speak of civilian populations.

 Under an initiative of U.S. Senator John Glenn, discussions commenced in January 1997 about the dangers of radiating civilian populations.
 Targeting people’s brain functions with electromagnetic fields and beams (from helicopters and airplanes, satellites, from parked vans, neighboring houses, telephone poles, electrical appliances, mobile phones, TV, radio, etc.) is part of the radiation problem that should be addressed in democratically elected government bodies.